 Origin: English slang

-To travel purposefully towards a vague destination.
+Definition: To travel purposefully towards an unknown destination.

 If you enjoyed these words, then let wordsmiths Stephen King, Mark Twain and the Dalai Lama transport you around the world with these 123 Inspirational Travel Quotes.